kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(b\) *Forward and rear position lights.* The light distribution and intensities of forward and rear position lights must be expressed in terms of minimum intensities in the horizontal plane, minimum intensities in any vertical plane, and maximum intensities in overlapping beams, within dihedral angles, *L, R,* and *A,* and must meet the following requirements:

-\(1\) *Intensities in the horizontal plane.* Each intensity in the horizontal plane (the plane containing the longitudinal axis of the rotorcraft and perpendicular to the plane of symmetry of the rotorcraft), must equal or exceed the values in §29.1391.
+\(1\) *Intensities in the horizontal plane.* Each intensity in the horizontal plane (the plane containing the longitudinal axis of the rotorcraft and perpendicular to the plane of symmetry of the rotorcraft), must equal or exceed the values in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1391   Minimum intensities in the horizontal plane of forward and rear position lights.|§29.1391]].

-\(2\) *Intensities in any vertical plane.* Each intensity in any vertical plane (the plane perpendicular to the horizontal plane) must equal or exceed the appropriate value in §29.1393 where *I* is the minimum intensity prescribed in §29.1391 for the corresponding angles in the horizontal plane.
+\(2\) *Intensities in any vertical plane.* Each intensity in any vertical plane (the plane perpendicular to the horizontal plane) must equal or exceed the appropriate value in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1393   Minimum intensities in any vertical plane of forward and rear position lights.|§29.1393]] where *I* is the minimum intensity prescribed in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1391   Minimum intensities in the horizontal plane of forward and rear position lights.|§29.1391]] for the corresponding angles in the horizontal plane.

-\(3\) *Intensities in overlaps between adjacent signals.* No intensity in any overlap between adjacent signals may exceed the values in §29.1395, except that higher intensities in overlaps may be used with the use of main beam intensities substantially greater than the minima specified in §§29.1391 and 29.1393 if the overlap intensities in relation to the main beam intensities do not adversely affect signal clarity.
+\(3\) *Intensities in overlaps between adjacent signals.* No intensity in any overlap between adjacent signals may exceed the values in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1395   Maximum intensities in overlapping beams of forward and rear position lights.|§29.1395]], except that higher intensities in overlaps may be used with the use of main beam intensities substantially greater than the minima specified in §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1391   Minimum intensities in the horizontal plane of forward and rear position lights.|§29.1391]] and 29.1393 if the overlap intensities in relation to the main beam intensities do not adversely affect signal clarity.

 ### §29.1391   Minimum intensities in the horizontal plane of forward and rear position lights.